 Central tower, room 5

 This room was imagined in the early 1990s as an alchemist’s dispensary, then an apothecary, what we would today call a chemist’s shop.
-You wouldn’t have found one of those in a castle though, but in town.
+You wouldn’t have found one of those in a castle though, of course, but in town.
 They were well established shops opened to everyone.

-Look at the three Art Deco consoles from the 1930s.
-The three others represent human faces crowned with waterleaf, an obvious nod to Citeaux and Bourbon lords’ Cistercian foundations.
+The three others represent human faces, two of them awkwardly restored.
+To the right of the chimney, the human face is crowned with waterleaf, an obvious nod to Citeaux and the Bourbon lords’ Cistercian foundations.

 © March 2023